tsaridas/stremio-docker/README.md

 ## Builds

-Builds are setup to make images for the below arch :
+Builds are setup to make images for the below archs :

 * linux/arm/v6
 * linux/amd64